Sexist job ads discriminate against women in China — even specifying applicants’ required height, weight, and facial structure

 Out of all national civil service jobs that were reviewed so far this year, 19% included the terms “men only,” “men preferred,” or “suitable for men.”
 There was just one instance of a job ad that required the applicant to be a woman.

-Last year, 55% of jobs advertised by the Ministry of Public Security specified “men only.
+Last year, 55% of jobs advertised by the Ministry of Public Security specified “men only.”

 These ads typically state working conditions such as “frequent overtime,” “heavy workload,” and “frequent travel” that appear to be the reason for excluding women.
 One ad in the ministry’s news department listed “need to work overtime frequently, high intensity work, only men need apply.”

-One job ad site has attempted to stop the proliferation of sexist ads by banning gender discrimination phrases, but there are easy workarounds.
+One job ad site has attempted to stop the sexist ads by banning gender discrimination phrases, but there are easy workarounds.
 Human Rights Watch found numerous uses of Chinese characters that sound like “man,” use a Romanized version, or swap “man” out for other colloquial terms.

 Sexist job ads in China are not a recent problem.